StudentMotivation.org Project

 Schools will experience a lowering of dropout rates with rising grades and achievement.
 Fewer behavioral issues will be hindering such progress!
 Student self-confidence grows!
 With all students in all grades receiving annual letters from each parent, grandparent, or other close relative, student achievement soars!

-correlation between letter writing & progress is clear
+Correlation between letter writing & progress is clear

 See the report in the “Research” section of this web site covering the School Effectiveness Indices (SEI) scores from 2006 through 2023 in 32 non-magnet DISD middle schools.
 The writing of letters for the School Time Capsule Project by all students is now more highly correlated with ever higher student achievement through the SEI scores in Dallas ISD!